Catholic Church in the Czech Republic: Protestant Bohemia vs. the Habsburgs

 After the death of Jan Hus in 1415, the Czechs were mostly Hussite, a diverse sect which was considered heretical by the Catholic Church.
 The Hussite wars were fought over religious freedom in Bohemia as five consecutive crusades ordered by the Pope were unsuccessful.
-The majority of Hussites (the Utraquists) eventually made peace with Rome in the Religious peace of Kutna Hora of 1485.
+The majority of Hussites (the Utraquists) eventually made peace with Rome in the Religious peace of Kutná Hora of 1485.
 However, the Unity of the Brethren, founded in 1457, maintained a radical course and eventually played an important role in the Protestant Reformation and widely disseminating its principles.
 By the end of the 16th century, less than 20% of the population remained Catholic.
 After their defeat in the 1620 Battle of the White Mountain, Bohemia and Moravia were subjugated and forcefully re-converted to Catholicism by the imperial authorities, with Protestantism all but vanquished.
 The Czechs were made once again majority Catholic until after World War I, when anti-Catholicism fed by nationalist anti-German sentiment and national revival perceiving the Church as historical enemy caused mass defections from the Church.

 Following World War I

+The relationship between the Holy See and the government of Czechoslovakia was strained more often than not.
+The new Czechoslovak government demanded that the majority of incumbent bishops be replaced and systematically implemented a persecutory anti-church policy.
+Due to this imposition, Pavel Huyn, Primate and Archbishop of Prague, Cardinal Lev Skrbenský z Hříště, Archbishop of Olomouc, and at least other six bishops had been replaced or forced out to resign.
+After 1921 only two pre-war bishops were allowed to remain.

+In the 1920s, Apostolic Nuncio Francesco Marmaggi left Prague to protest public celebrations of the Czech national hero Jan Hus, a heretic in the eyes of the Church; the underlying problem was that hundreds of Catholic places of worship had been previously seized by the government and assigned to the new Czechoslovak Hussite Church with an openly anti-Catholic purpose.
+Years of negotiations established a new working relationship, but the Vatican failed to persuade the Czechs to allow Marmaggi to return as nuncio, not even a face-saving few weeks.

-The 1920 newly constituted Czechoslovak Church (since 1971 known as Czechoslovak Hussite Church) and the Czech Brethren (1918) were major beneficiaries of this defection from Catholicism until after World War II, when the overall belief in organized religion started to fall steeply.
+The 1920 newly constituted Czechoslovak Church (since 1971 known as Czechoslovak Hussite Church) and the Czech Brethren (1918) were indeed major beneficiaries of this defection from Catholicism until after World War II, when the overall belief in organized religion started to fall steeply.
 In addition, the Sudeten Germans, who were those Austrians who ended up within Czech borders after World War I, were mostly Catholics, and their expulsion after World War II also reduced the Church's presence.
 Over 90% Catholic in 1910, the Czech Republic is now reduced to some 10%.